roeegro/SwimFix/README.md

 We created a training infrastructure for training your own custom model on your own data using the official  [OpenPose Training](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train) repository.
 For more information about it and a guide how to set it up and use it, please check [this](https://github.com/roeegro/SwimmingProject/blob/master/training/OpenPose%20Train%20Setup%20Guide.md) out.

-> **Note:** We have also experienced with another Pose Estimation library called [OpenPose-Plus](https://github.com/tensorlayer/openpose-plus) but as for now we do not recommend it since our inference module is built upon [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) which is used side-by-side with the above  [OpenPose Training](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train) repository.
+> **Note:** We have also experienced with another Pose Estimation library called [OpenPose-Plus](https://github.com/tensorlayer/openpose-plus) but we do not recommend it at the moment since our inference module is using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) which is integrated side-by-side with the above  [OpenPose Training](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train) repository.
 ## Results
 In this section we will showcase some of our results.
 ## Useful Links